Tom's Diet & Supplements

 Next I have to rant about vitamins.
 Which brings up the whole Vitamin D3, skin color topic.
 Which is important.
 So here.

 As you must already know, melanin is a built-in sunblock inside the skin that keeps the sun from getting through as much.
-Blocked, the sun can't damage our DNA and give us cancer quite as much, but also we can't make as much Vitamin D3, which humans in the deep layers of the skin when illuminated by UV sunlight.
+Blocked, the sun can't damage our DNA and give us cancer quite as much, but also we can't make as much Vitamin D3, which humans do in the deep layers of the skin when illuminated by UV sunlight.
 This means that humans can afford to have beautiful brown and dark skin, evolutionarily speaking, only if more melanin doesn't also lead to not enough vitamin D3.
-Not enough kills us, or makes us weak and sickly.
+Not enough D3 kills us, or makes us weak and sickly.

 Some thousands of years ago a tiny group of human genetic mutants had a grandparent with some melanin genes that had been accidentally deleted, which gave them skin translucency, which is weird, and could have caused them to die out if they all had gotten cancer living near the equator with so much sun and not enough melanin to protect them.
 But instead these individuals survived and thrived, in certain locations, with this peculiarity of better sun penetration into their skin -- because sunlight inside the skin is how humans make our own D3.
-The peculiarity became an advantage in the semi-darkness of the North, through many-thousand-year Ice Ages, when they had to cover up their skin from the cold, or stayed indoors, for warmth, and where less sun was available anyway, being so far North.
+The peculiarity became an advantage in the semi-darkness of the North, through many-thousand-year Ice Ages, when they had to cover up their skin from the cold, or stayed indoors (in darkness), for warmth, and where less sun was available anyway, being so far North.
 Even a little bit of sun exposure produced enough vitamin D3 to allow them to survive; but their cousins, dark skinned in the far, northerly, high latitudes didn't get even that much D3 because their melanin blocked the sunlight getting into the skin and synthesizing it.
 Those cousins, well, they didn't survive.
 And for the translucent ones, it wasn't as big a problem getting sunburnt without melanin protection because they didn't have as much sun up there.

 It happens that translucent skin, without any sunblock in it, enables a little bit of sunlight on the body to still be enough to make enough D3 for humans to survive in the cold, dark North.
-That's the story.

 Nowadays we call this group "White People".
 But the truth is, they are actually "Translucent People".
-Look carefully, you can look through and into the skin itself and see the fat beneath, which is yellow-white, and also the red, which is the small blood vessels, and the occasional blue, which is the big veins.
-They aren't actually white, people!
-They are translucent!
-You're not looking at them, you're looking into them!
+Look carefully, you can look through and into the skin itself and see the fat beneath, which is yellow-white, and also the red, which is the small blood vessels, and the occasional blue, which is the big surface veins (arteries go deep, so you don't see them).
+But..

 Do you see it?
 It is hard to un-see it!